-We are also very pleased to have enabled, very recently, the formation of Friends of Brilley Green Dingle, a group of volunteers who, in partnership with Herefordshire Wildlife Trust, will help to manage and monitor the reserve.
+We are also very pleased to have enabled (July 2017) the formation of Friends of Brilley Green Dingle, a group of local volunteers who, in partnership with Herefordshire Wildlife Trust, will help to manage and monitor the reserve.
 Click here to find details about the Brilley Green Dingle and more information on Friends' activities and wildlife.

-More BABE activities are planned.
-To stay in touch, please subscribe to the email alerts on the Brilley website so you can receive news items from Brillley.
+To stay in touch, please subscribe to the email alerts on the Brilley website so you can receive news items from Brilley and Borders Environment.

-If you are interested in helping the BABE initiative forward or for more information contact Els on 01497 831743 or email email@example.com
+If you are interested in helping the BABE initiative forward or for more information, email Els at email@example.com

 This is the 10th year for Spring Greens Fair, and what began as a Networking event for 100 people involved in local Transition Town Activities has grown to over 1,000!
 Very different from your average Fair or Carnival, Spring Greens isn’t about selling you things you don’t need, or deafening you with noise; but instead aims to inspire and educate while providing a fun and relaxing day out.
 Visitors have often comment on the intimate, peaceful atmosphere at the event; greatly enhanced by our lovely garden venue.
 The Fair is a unique blend of presentations, discussions, activities, stalls and entertainments.
 All in the beautiful relaxed country setting of Court of Noke, thanks to the generous support of Edward & Emma Bulmer and family.
 Spring Greens is a Networking Gathering made by the participants for the participants.
 Bring an activity, exhibition or performance – share your inspiration.